 Select a demographic category below to explore how it affects women’s representation.

 The degree to which women of color are underrepresented makes it harder to increase their representation because of the huge advantage that incumbent candidates have over challengers in the majority of elections.

 There is hope for the representation of women of color moving forward.
-In November 2016, nine newly elected Congresswomen were women of color, leading to a total of 38 women of color holding seats in the U.S. House of Representatives - an all time record.
+In November 2018, women of color's representation reached an all time high in the 116th Congress, with 47 women of color serving across the House and Senate.
 This upward trajectory is great news for our national progress towards gender parity.

 Check out our Milestones page to learn more about women breaking barriers throughout history.